-12 Tips for Increasing the Efficiency and Functionality of Your eCommerce Business
+12 Tips for Increasing the Efficiency and Functionality of Your Ecommerce Business

-ECommerce has given small and midsize enterprises (SME) a chance to grow into bigger companies with customers from all around the world.
+Ecommerce has given small and mid-size enterprises (SMEs) a chance to grow into bigger companies by selling to customers from all around the world.
 Those customers have high expectations from online businesses, challenging them to steadily improve the quality of their eCommerce businesses.

 Each part of an eCommerce operation – ranging from customer-facing operations on the front end to fulfillment and inventory management on the back end – can be upgraded to improve efficiency and expand functionality.
 Improvements include online personalization, mobile optimization, and intelligent commerce to engage with customers, alongside enhancements throughout the internal supply chain.

 What is eCommerce marketing – and why do I need it?